microbiomedata/nmdc_notebooks/NEON_ph_by_time/README.md

-# Interactive application exploring NEON sites of pH vs. time
+# Exploring NEON sites of pH vs. time

 This folder includes two notebooks, in R and Python, that how soil pH changes over time for the various NEON sites.